Hansmu/nodejs/README.md

 async/awaits allows writing asynchronous requests in a synchronous way.
 It looks synchronous, but isn't in how it behaves.
 It isn't blocking for the main thread.

+socket.io can be used to work with websockets in an easier manner.
+You have to subscribe to the socket.
+Then you'll start listening for events on a channel. `io.on('someChannel', {someProperty: 'someValue'});`.
+An alternative library could be `express-ws`.